hummingbird-project/hummingbird/documentation/Middleware.md

 ## Groups

 Middleware can also be applied to a specific set of routes using groups.
-Below is a example of applying authentication middleware to routes that need protected.
+Below is a example of applying an authentication middleware `BasicAuthenticatorMiddleware` to routes that need protected.

 ```swift
 let app = HBApplication()